chanzuckerberg/cellxgene/README.md

 cellxgene prepare dataset.h5ad --output=dataset-processed.h5ad
 ```

-This will load the input data, perform PCA and nearest neighbors, compute `umap` and `tsne` layouts and `louvain` cluster assignments, and save the results in a new file called `dataset-processed.h5ad` that can be loaded using `cellxgene launch` .
-Several options are available, including running the preprocessing `recipes` included with `scanpy`.
+This will load the input data, perform PCA and nearest neighbor calculation, compute `umap` and `tsne` layouts and `louvain` cluster assignments, and save the results in a new file called `dataset-processed.h5ad` that can be loaded using `cellxgene launch`.
+Data can be loaded from several formats, including `.h5ad`, `.loom`, and a `10-Genomics-formatted` `mtx` directory.
+Several options are available, including running one of the preprocessing `recipes` included with `scanpy`, which include steps like cell filtering and gene selection.
 To see all options call

 ```
 cellxgene prepare --help